lucbouchard1/compilecated/README.md

 ## Build and Run

+You need to have stack installed to build my project.
+If you don't have stack installed, here are instructions: https://docs.haskellstack.org/en/stable/install_and_upgrade/

-To build the compiler, run:
+To build my compiler, run:

 ```
 stack build
 ```

-And to open the repl, run:
+Right now, the program just outputs LLVM IR for a C file.
+To see this in action, run the following:

 ```
-stack exec compilecated
+stack exec compilecated test/test.c
 ```

+You can also write your own C files and pass them to the compiler, just be aware that I haven't yet implemented MANY C features.

 ## Milestone 1